 - Official phone number listed in the Better Business Bureau: (201) 567-5648

-When you write or call Palisades Collections, be sure to reference your account number specifically.
-If you call them on the phone, make a record of who you spoke to, and what was said, then follow up with written correspondence confirming any agreement – do NOT rely on verbal agreements when contacting Palisades Collections.
+When you write or call them, be sure to reference your account number specifically.
+If you call them on the phone, make a record of who you spoke to, and what was said, then follow up with written correspondence confirming any agreement – do NOT rely on verbal agreements when contacting them.

-How do I get Palisades Collections collection accounts removed from my credit report?
+How do I get Palisades Collection LLC accounts removed from my credit report?

-The best way to get collection accounts from Palisades Collections removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.
+The best way to get collection accounts removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.

-If you have multiple collection accounts from Palisades, you will need to request debt verification for each one separately.
+If you have multiple collection accounts from them, you will need to request debt verification for each one separately.
 You will also need to dispute the accounts with each credit bureau separately.

 It can quickly become complicated to keep track of the timelines involved with disputing and removing collection accounts.
 And for many people, the stress of dealing with creditors and debt collectors can be too much when piled on top of home and work obligations.